-- 5 Make settings in the Hatching Definition dialog box. - 6 You can use the Pen and color defined in defaults are used for display option to specify whether the pen set on the Format toolbar or the pen defined in this dialog box is to be used.
+5 Make settings in the Hatching Definition dialog box.

+Note: You can use the Pen and color defined in defaults are used for display option to specify whether you want to use the pen set on the Format toolbar or the pen defined in this dialog box.